 Multiple projects where hired labor may be used, if the purchase does not limit the pool of installers or other trades persons that can be involved (i.e., the brand of the product being purchased does not limit the pool of installers only to those who are certified by the brand manufacturer).
 Installation labor must be procured through a separate solicitation in accordance with applicable construction laws.

-Please click on MBPO for theTRD01 Contract User Guide for information regarding Contractors who provide construction, reconstruction, alteration, installation, demolition, maintenance and/or repair services.
+Please click on MBPO PO-17-1080-OSD03-SRC02-10360 for theTRD01 Contract User Guide for information regarding Contractors who provide construction, reconstruction, alteration, installation, demolition, maintenance and/or repair services.

 Purchase of Pricing Construction Materials without Labor